 Muktinath to Tukuche to Marpha.

 We had decided to take it easy on this day and do more of a historical and cultural tour by jeep rather than trek.
-We got up late for a late breakfast, I called for a vehicle as most jeeps from this region were taken down to Pokhara due to the winter off-season and even those 3-4 that were around were taken down to Jomsom where it is relatively warmer as diesel engines take a long time to start in the cold.
-We boarded our booked jeep at 10.30am and was surprised by the 10km long blacktopped road that cut short our drive.
-We stopped in Jomsom to use the ATM and if possible to stitch Andrews boots – both ATMs didn't allow money to be withdrawn and the cobbler had shut his shop and gone to Pokhara.
+We got up late for a late breakfast.
+I called for a vehicle as most jeeps from this region were taken down to Pokhara due to the winter off-season.
+Even those 3-4 around were taken down to Jomsom, which is relatively warmer as diesel engines take a long time to start in the cold.
+We boarded our booked jeep at 10.30 am and was surprised by the 10km long blacktopped road that cut short our drive.
+We stopped in Jomsom to use the ATM and, if possible, to stitch Andrews’s boots – both ATMs did not allow money to be withdrawn, and the cobbler had shut his shop and gone to Pokhara.
 We continued to drive past Marpha and on to Tukuche.
-We reached Tukuche past 12.30pm, and we ordered lunch at one of the few places that were still open before we went to look around the village at some historic homes, ruins and told Andrew about the historic character and family that came from there.
-We went to have our well-deserved lunch, which was the Nepali staple of rice, lentils, vegetables, spicy pickles, and dried yak meat curry.
+We reached Tukuche past 12.30 pm, and we ordered lunch at one of the few places that were still open before we went to look around the village at some historic homes, ruins and told Andrew about the historic character and family that came from there.
+Then, we went to have our well-deserved lunch, the Nepali staple of rice, lentils, vegetables, spicy pickles, and dried yak meat curry.
 We were driven back to Marpha – a beautiful village.
 I asked the driver to wait in case no lodges were open in this village.
 We found the only hostel that was open in Marpha.
-We checked out the rooms, which were basic but neat, and clean, we went to Monastery after checking in to the lodge.
+We checked out the rooms, which were basic but neat and clean; we went to the Monastery after checking in to the lodge.
 We got to the Monastery in time for their afternoon prayers.
 We were not only treated to mesmerizing chanting but were given sweet tea and some snacks by the novice monks.
-We went back to the lodge had some rakshi, spoke about our trip nearing the end listened to music, and we were warmed up by a coal stove that was put under our table.
+We went back to the lodge, had some rakshi, spoke about our trip nearing the end, listened to music, and were warmed up by a coal stove put under our table.
 We had another restful night of sleep.

 We decided to walk the 90 minutes back to Jomsom this morning.
-It was an easy walk back to Jomsom admiring the scene and beautiful whitewashed villages.
+It was an easy walk back to Jomsom, admiring the scene and beautiful whitewashed villages.
 We crossed paths with some of the trekkers we had met during this trek as they planned to trek towards Pokhara.
-We reached Jomsom by 10.30am, ordered lunch and went for a walk around the town and came back to our hotel to eat.
-We spent a lazy afternoon just listening to music, surfing the Internet talking, etc.
+We reached Jomsom by 10.30 am, ordered lunch, went for a walk around the town, and returned to our hotel to eat.
+After that, we spent a lazy afternoon just listening to music, surfing the Internet, talking, etcetera.

 Kathmandu and Home